joearms/old.blog/_posts/2013-03-27-promoting-erlang.md

 <i>appallingly bad</i> at prompting Erlang.
 I have in various posts tried to
 explain why this is so.

 It's a cultural thing.
 In the far off snowy land from whence Erlang originated self promotion is regarded with extreme suspicion.
 We (the Erlang people) are actually quite proud of our work, but for us to say that what we have done is good is a cardinal sin in Sweden and is considered very bad manners.

-It's OK for other people to say that what we have done is not-bad (which we, of course, must vigorously denied) but for us to venture the opinion that we what we have done is good is considered at the least a breach of etiquette and at most bragging (which is frowned upon).
+It's OK for other people to say that what we have done is not-bad (which we, of course, must vigorously deny) but for us to venture the opinion that we what we have done is good is considered at the least a breach of etiquette and at most bragging (which is frowned upon).